Jury weighs murder charges against Philadelphia abortion doctor

 Most abortions, 92 percent, are performed before 14 weeks, according to the Centers for Disease Control and Prevention, and 1.3 percent are performed beyond 20 weeks.

-In instructions to the jury, Judge Jeffrey Minehart said state law defines a live baby as one that is fully expelled from the mother and showing signs of life such as breathing, heart beat or movement.
+In his instructions to the jury, the judge said state law defines a live baby as one that is fully expelled from the mother and showing signs of life such as breathing, heart beat or movement.

-If a baby shows those signs, he told the jury, "That baby is a human being."
+If a baby shows those signs, he told the jury, "That baby us a human being."

 Gosnell's defense contends there is no evidence the babies were alive after they were aborted.